 Will my app work with Windows 11?

 As with any big software update, your mileage may vary, but everything points to Windows 11 running all the same apps as Windows 10.
 Microsoft hasn’t mentioned any changes to app compatibility.
-Plus, we’ve been testing the new OS extensively and we haven’t found any broken apps.
+Plus, we’ve been using Windows 11 extensively for over a year and we haven’t found any broken apps.
 In fact, if you have Windows on an ARM PC, you may find that more apps will work on Windows 11.
 Since Microsoft is adding x64 emulation to ARM PCs, you’ll be able to run apps like Photoshop, which aren’t available in 32-bit versions anymore.
 Some apps are leaving behind the 32-bit architecture, so this is going to be increasingly important.

 Any trouble you might have will come from running older versions of Windows, like Windows 7 or 8.1.
 Windows 10 was significantly different from these two and it removed some legacy components, which may have caused very old apps to stop working.
 If you’re still running these legacy apps, they may not work on Windows 11.
 A quick way to check though is to see if they work on Windows 10 right now.
 If you find one of your apps is broken and you need it, you may want to consider using a virtual machine to run the older versions of Windows.
 Remember, Windows 7 isn’t supported anymore and can be a major security risk to keep using it.